Atmosphere, cryosphere and ocean processes, RG5@BCCR

-The official description of our group is on the BCCR web page.
+The official description of our group is on the BCCR web page (Norwegian only now).

-Group members (In order of appearance): Igor Esau, Lars H. Smedsrud, Marek Ostrowski, Elin Darelius,
+Group members (In order of appearance, now 24 in total): Igor Esau, Lars H. Smedsrud, Marek Ostrowski, Elin Darelius,

-Richard Davey, Pierre Rampal, Sylvain Bouillon, Jon Bergh, Ilker Fer, Peter Haugan, Valerie Kumer,
+Richard Davy, Pierre Rampal, Sylvain Bouillon, Jon Bergh, Ilker Fer, Peter Haugan, Valerie Kumer,

 Joachim Reuder, Henrik Søiland, Henning Wehde, Mari Myksvoll, Lars Asplin, Chuncheng Guo, Algot Peterson,